 But it’s not just asparagus that can change the scent of your pee, Brussels sprouts, onions, garlic, curry and even alcohol can change the smell.
 Unfortunately, the only way to combat this is to stop consuming the culprit.
 Biology professor Dr Ian Davison also told HuffPost that he recommended cutting off the tips of your aspargus is the smell really bothers you, as this is where most of the compounds that create the odour are found.

 You have a UTI (Urinary tract infection)

 If your pee is cloudy, smelly and it hurts or burns when you pass urine – or if there’s pain in your lower tummy – chances are you have a UTI and will need to see your GP for antibiotics.
-A UTI isn’t just an infection in your bladder (cystitis) - it can also affect your urethra (urethritis) or kidneys (kidney infection) – so make sure you seek medical treatment immediately to get back to feeling your best.
+A UTI isn’t just an infection in your bladder (cystitis) - it can also affect your urethra (urethritis) or kidneys (kidney infection).
+Kidney infections can be serious, so make sure you seek medical treatment as soon as you start feeling symptoms, to get back to feeling your best.

 Yes, you read that correctly – changes in the smell of your pee can be a sign that you’re expecting.
 Pregnant women often find themselves needing the toilet more frequently, and many notice a new smell lurking.
 This is because the hormones produced during pregnancy, especially during the first trimester, can make your urine more pungent.
 So if in doubt, reach for a pregnancy test or visit your GP.

 Which medicines make your pee smell?
 Apparently, if you take certain heart or pregnancy medications, or Vitamin B6, you may notice a bit of scent when you go to the toilet.
 This is because some artificial flavourings are put into the casing of pills to make them taste better when you take them - the flavourings can also alter the smell of your pee.